jimmyliu1326/CBW_MIG_2025/docs/module6.md

 1. Copy the exact sequence of the two nodes in the bubble structure by first selecting the node -> navigating to [Output] -> [Copy selected node to clipboard].

-2. Open BLASTN in the browser from this [link](https://blast.ncbi.nlm.nih.gov/Blast.cgi?BLAST_SPEC=blast2seq&LINK_LOC=align2seq&PAGE_TYPE=BlastSearch) and paste both sequence into the text box to align them to each other.
+2. Open BLASTN in the browser ([link](https://blast.ncbi.nlm.nih.gov/Blast.cgi?BLAST_SPEC=blast2seq&LINK_LOC=align2seq&PAGE_TYPE=BlastSearch)) and paste both sequence into the text box to align them to each other.

 > - How many polymorphic sites are there?
 > - How do the two alleles differ?